"Beware that, when fighting monsters, you yourself do not become a monster."

 Challenge with discrimination: Learn to tell the difference between what needs confrontation and what deserves respect.

-Speak truth with timing: Deliver honesty in ways that can be received and used.
+Speak truth with timing: Deliver honesty in ways that can be received and acted on.

-Build, not just tear down: Offer alternatives alongside challenges.
+Build, not tear down alone: Offer alternatives alongside challenges.

-Accept reality before changing it: See clearly what is before trying to transform it.
+Accept reality before changing it: See clearly what is before trying to reshape it.

 The Asshole's Inner Doormat